• Skip to main content

 Our Most Helpful Campaigns (in chronological order):

 I haven’t listed the campaigns that didn’t go as well for us.
 Even a mediocre campaign, though, moves fringe people into the core because of the emphasis on joining a small group.
-As a result of holding church-wide campaigns two to three times a year, New Song has seen 80% or more of our adults in small groups for the last five years.
+When we are holding church-wide campaigns two to three times a year, New Song we see 80% or more of our adults in small groups.

 If you look at our first two successful campaigns our growth bump wasn’t as high as some more recent campaigns.
 When I look at the sermons, small group curricula, and books associated with The Purpose Driven Life and The God Questions, they have excellent materials.
 The reason the attendance didn’t bump as high was because we didn’t execute the campaigns as well back then.
 Our surge percentage has increased because we’ve improved at praying, inviting and enfolding people.